Flavoured Lattice Schwinger Model with Chiral Anomaly: Introduction

 The flavoured construction does not violate the Nielsen-Ninomiya theorem~\cite{Nielsen1981,NielsenI1981,NielsenII1981}, but rather circumvents it by relaxing the assumption that doublers must be eliminated.
 Locality, Hermiticity, and the correct continuum limit are all maintained.\\

 We systematically study the \emph{flavoured lattice Schwinger model}, obtained by coupling the flavoured fermion lattice to a compact $U(1)$ gauge field.
-The main results are: (i) we derive the dispersion relation and continuum limit, showing that the model reduces to two copies of the massless Schwinger model labelled by $\alpha\in\{0,1\}$; (ii) we construct a \emph{gauge-invariant} lattice axial charge $Q_{G}^{A}$ and show that it commutes with the hopping Hamiltonian up to $O(a^{2})$, so that its non-conservation is a purely dynamical consequence of the electric-field term; (iii) we compute the chiral anomaly and find
+The main results are: (i) the dispersion relation and continuum limit yield the \emph{two-flavour} massless Schwinger model, with flavours $\alpha\in\{0,1\}$ sharing a single dynamical $U(1)$ gauge field; (ii) a \emph{gauge-invariant} lattice axial charge $Q_{G}^{A}$ is constructed and shown to commute with the hopping Hamiltonian up to $O(a^{2})$, so that its non-conservation is purely dynamical; (iii) the chiral anomaly is computed,

-where the factor of $2$ reflects the doubled fermionic content; and (iv) the anomaly coefficient is shown to be independent of the gauge background.\\
+the factor $2$ reflecting the doubled fermionic content; (iv) the anomaly coefficient is shown to be independent of the gauge background; (v) a particle-hole transformation on the $\chi$ flavour exposes a hidden $U_{L}(2)\times U_{R}(2)$ chiral symmetry whose non-Abelian bosonisation factorises the low-energy theory into a massive abelian Schwinger boson and a decoupled level-$1$ $SU(2)$ Wess--Zumino--Witten sector; and (vi) gauging the $(2{+}1)$D Bernevig--Hughes--Zhang topological insulator embedding in a constant background electric field factorises the boundary theory into \emph{two decoupled} single-flavour Schwinger models---one per edge---each carrying one quantum of Schwinger anomaly.\\

 Admittedly, this emergent $\mathbb{Z}_2$ flavour symmetry is not a fundamental symmetry of the Standard Model, however.
 Therefore, a mechanism that geometrically separates the two $\mathbb{Z}_2$ flavour sectors must be provided, such that they are spatially separated.\\